d-markey/squadron/README.md

 It is possible to implement some kind of worker cooperation and support more complex scenarios.

 For instance, the fact that `Isolate`s and Web Workers do not share memory means it may be cumbersome to implement a local, in-memory cache at worker level.
-Each worker would have their own copy of the cache, making expiration and update propagation difficult to implement.
+Each worker would have their own cache, making expiration and update propagation difficult to implement.

 As a workaround, it is possible to implement a cache worker as a Singleton (no pooling) and to share the worker's `Channel` across other workers (`Channel` objects can be sent across platform workers via the `serialize()` method).